LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    the elements to return.
 The elements are returned as a new staticarray.

 .. member:: staticarray->+(s::staticarray)::staticarray
-.. member:: staticarray->+(o)::staticarray
+.. member:: staticarray->+(value)::staticarray

    The ``+`` operator can be used with staticarrays to create a new staticarray with the additional elements.
-The fist variant returns a new staticarray with all the elements from the two staticarrays, and the second returns a staticarray with all the elements of the first and the additional element on the right-hand side of the operator.
+The first variant returns a new staticarray with all the elements from the two staticarrays, and the second returns a staticarray with all the elements of the first and the additional element on the right-hand side of the operator.